-Typical Day-to-Day Routine for children with Cru Di Chat
+Typical Day-To-Day Routine for Children with Cru Di Chat

 The girls went to school until the age of 21 and now live at home with their parents.
 Stacy was worried about how other children would treat her daughters while they were in school, afraid they would be mistreated.
 Her fears were not realized.
-“You find its really good for the kids and the school for those students to be in there, to be around them…The outcome for the students is to be more considerate and sincere.”
+“You find it’s really good for the kids and the school for those students to be in there, to be around them…The outcome for the students is to be more considerate and sincere.”

 Sydney and Logan participate in programs through RISE, a non-profit for individuals with disabilities, they go on community outings with other friends with RISE.

 The girls like everything a non-delayed child would like.
-They do errands, Stacy, watches TV, and Logan plays on the computer.
+They do errands, Sydney watches TV, and Logan plays on the computer.
 Sydney loves bubble baths.
 They like going to the park, being with their friends and they especially like watching Special Olympic games.

 “Sydney and Logan have a disability that is visible.
 I think we all have our disabilities, but they don’t show,” Stacy said.

 The Impact of Sydney and Logan’s Disability on Their Siblings